dorotorothequickend/dorotorothequickend/README.md

 - 👋 Hi, I’m @dorotorothequickend
 - 👀 I’m play Dota 2.
 - 🌱 I’m currently learning Python and C#.
-- 📫 I'm  Russian Twitch Streamer/
+- 📫 I'm  Russian Twitch Streamer.

 <!---
 dorotorothequickend/dorotorothequickend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.